Gillesedgy/9-1-front-end-portfolio-project/proposal.md

 - As a user, I can type a meal name and will be presented with a list of recipes.
 I can also be very specific about my meal name (i.e: Arrabiata)

+* As a user, I will be bale to search meal names by using keywords, partial names, or letters. (i.e; hi - c'HI'cken, Muluk'HI'yah, etc...)

 * As a user after finding my meal, I can click on a link that will take me to a video that shows a quick demo.